aws-solutions-library-samples/guidance-for-multi-account-machine-learning-model-governance-on-aws/README.md

-# Use Case and Model Lifecycle Governance with SageMaker Model Registry resource sharing
+# Guidance for Multi-Account Machine Learning (ML) Model Governance on AWS

 ## Table of Contents